vinh1988/linux_embedded/final/README.md

 - Opens FIFO for reading
 - Reads log events from FIFO
 - Writes log events to log file with sequence number and timestamp

+## Animated Visualization

+The project includes an interactive HTML-based animation (`animate_temperature.html`) that visualizes the data flow through the sensor gateway system.
+This animation helps to understand the dynamic behavior of the system and how the different components interact.

+### Animation Features

+- **Data Flow Visualization**: Orange dots represent data packets flowing through the system
+- **Component Highlighting**: Components are highlighted as data passes through them
+- **Interactive Controls**: Start, stop, and reset the animation
+- **Continuous Loop**: The animation cycles continuously to show ongoing data processing

+### Technical Implementation

+The animation is implemented using HTML, CSS, and JavaScript.
+It overlays animated elements on top of the static architecture diagram to show the movement of data through the system.
+The animation uses the following techniques:

+- Absolute positioning of elements over the base image
+- CSS animations for visual effects
+- JavaScript for controlling the animation flow
+- Dynamic path calculation for data movement

+### Using the Animation for Presentations

+The animated visualization is particularly useful for presentations and demonstrations of the sensor gateway system.
+It provides a clear, visual explanation of how data flows through the system and how the different components interact with each other.

 ## License